 The Management Company prepares an inventory of the Fund's assets at least half-yearly, which will be audited by the Depositary.

-The Management Company shall make these documents available to the unitholders for consultation for a period of six months following year-end and shall inform them of their income entitlement.
+The Management Company keeps these documents available for consultation by the unitholders for a period of four months from the year-end and informs them of their income entitlement.
 These documents are either sent by post at the express request of the unitholders, or made available to them at the Management Company's offices.